LinuxForHealth/gateway-batch-sender/README.md

 # whpa-cdp-batch-sender

 This service will...
-- Read batches from NATS Jetstream Server Consumer "HL7.Zipped.Batches" and send the appropriate ACK to the Jetstream Server
+- Read batches from NATS Jetstream Server Consumer "ENCRYPTED_BATCHES and send the appropriate ACK to the Jetstream Server
 - Send HL7 batches to the HL7 Batch Receiver in the Cloud via Rest API call including tenantId and timezone of where the gateway is deployed (in configuration) in the header.

 ## Deployment